 Water temperature is displayed by contour lines labeled as 0, 2, or 3 degrees Celsius.
 The darker blue indicates colder temperatures.

-This experimental ice forecast is a component of the coupled lake hydrodynamic-ice system, the Great Lakes Operational Forecast System (GLOFS) produced by scientists at CIGLR and the NOAA Great Lakes Environmental Research Lab.
-GLOFS models are currently in transition from research to operations at NOAA NOS/CO-OPS (or potentially NIC) to provide the first-ever, short-term (i.e., 5 days) ice forecast guidance.
+This experimental ice forecast model is a component of the coupled lake hydrodynamic-ice system, the Great Lakes Operational Forecast System (GLOFS) produced by scientists at CIGLR and the NOAA Great Lakes Environmental Research Lab.
+GLOFS models are currently in transition from research to operations at NOAA NOS/CO-OPS (or potentially U.S. NIC) to provide the first-ever, short-term (i.e., 5 days) ice forecast guidance.
 More details on the forecast model can be found here.